-AKIRA ARMSTRONG began her intensive dance, drama, and vocal training at age 8 years old while attending Mind-Builders Creative Arts Center, in the Bronx, New York.
-Akira was hand-picked to participate in a high-level merit program.
-Akira is also a former student of the Alvin Ailey school and has always possessed many talents as she performed all over New York City, as she perfected her craft of dance.
+Pretty BIG Movement CEO/Founder Akira Armstrong, is a Bronx native with a big heart and an even bigger vision.
+Akira began her intensive dance, drama, and vocal training at the age of eight, while attending Mind-Builders Creative Arts Center, in the Bronx, where she was hand-picked to participate in a high-level merit program.
+Akira is also a former student of the Alvin Ailey School and has always possessed many talents, allowing her to perform all over New York City.
+In breaking down so many stereotypical narratives on how society views plus size dancers, Akira has been successful in creating a platform for other plus size dancers to be seen and heard.
+“We’re allowed to TAKE UP SPACE,” as Akira would say.

 In 2015, Pretty BIG Movement was featured in a video entitled “Personally”.
 This video was a homage to all of the black men and women who were victims of police brutality and a tribute to the “Black Lives Matter” movement.
-In February 2017 The Scene interviewed Akira and the members of Pretty BIG Movement, the video went viral and over 21.5 million viewers became aware of Pretty BIG Movement and Akira's desire to enhance one’s outlook on their personal appearance.
+In February 2017, The Scene interviewed Akira and the members of Pretty BIG Movement which went viral, prompting over 21.5 million viewers to tune in.
+Viewers were introduced to Akira and the members of Pretty BIG Movement, while also learning about the mission of the company and Akira's desire to enhance one’s outlook on their personal appearance.

 Principal dancer – “Black Girls Rock” – Jennifer Hudson (2013) Principal dancer – “Black Girls Rock” – Jazmine Sullivan (2016) America’s Got Talent (2016) Harry Connick Jr. (February 2017) Lifetime Show "Dance Moms" (February 2017) Lane Bryant #thisbody campaign (February 2017) Performance for the City of Miramar in Fort Lauderdale (March 2017) Nationwide Children’s Hospital Charity Event (March 2017) Panelist & Judge at RuPaul DragCon – LA Convention Center (April 2017) Alvin Ailey Theater – Ladies of Hip Hop Festival